In this review article I compare Total Gym’s longstanding & best-selling model – the XLS – with their newest home model, the Fit.

 Then there’s Total Gym TV

-Registering your Total Gym product on their website grants you free access to their Total Gym TV portal.
+Registering your Total Gym product on their website grants you access to their very well-done Total Gym TV portal.

 There are several workout programs you can follow along with, led by different instructors covering a wide variety of workouts.